-Solar for Schools Community Benefit Society Ltd (CBS) will pay interest to Bondholders without deducting any amount by way of tax.
+Solar for Schools Community Benefit Society Ltd (CBS) will pay interest to Bondholders without deducting any amount by way of tax as community benefit societies have an exception from withholding tax rules.
 Applicants should be aware that they may need to pay tax on that interest, and therefore may need to declare it to HMRC.
 For many applicants, this should be done by declaring the interest they earned from Solar for Schools CBS on a self-assessment tax return.
-From the 6 April 2016, UK basic rate taxpayers are able to earn up to £1,000 in savings income tax-free.
+From the 6 April 2016, UK basic rate taxpayers are able to earn up to £1,000 in savings income, tax-free on non ISA bonds.
+Interest paid to ISA bonds held with Ethex is tax free and can be re-invested within the Ethex platform without counting as part of your annual ISA allowance.